CSSP China research opportunities

 Air Quality (AQ) can have impacts on human health, agriculture and ecosystems as well as affecting weather and climate.
 China is a region where high concentrations of pollutants are known to cause poor AQ, but uncertainty remains on the precise causes and implications of this.

-1: Air Quality impacts on agriculture and ecosystems - CALL NOW OPEN
+1: Air Quality impacts on agriculture and ecosystems - CALL NOW CLOSED

 Submissions will be sought on research into air quality impacts on agriculture and ecosystem services including the potential for predictability on seasonal to multi-decadal timescales.
 Research is required that improves modelling of, and evaluation of, either or both the simulation of AQ or its impact on agriculture and ecosystems.

-2: Air quality service development - CALL NOW OPEN
+2: Air quality service development - CALL NOW CLOSED

 Submissions will be sought on a scoping study to understand the main priority areas for air quality service development for China.
 Work is required to understand how information may be derived from future prediction and projection systems, and to provide recommendations relating to planned science improvements concerning the causes of poor AQ and its impacts.
 This work should involve in-depth engagement with key stakeholders in China to understand specific needs.